-Swimmers Celebrate After the Women's 200m Breaststroke Final at the 2021 Olympics
+This Sweet Moment After the Women's Breaststroke Final Is What the Olympics Are All About

 It's easy to get caught up in Olympic podium races and forget what these moments truly mean to the athletes involved.
 What happened after the women's 200-meter breaststroke final was a much-needed reminder.